SebastianRValdivia/BulletsAndBayonets/README.md

 The game is goes around the main character.
 A character created and personalized by the player which he will develop the story in the world of

+#### Responsibilities

+On the beginning the player is a marshal with an army.
+He can recruit, train, march, and command only his army.
+But no sane person would let a successful marshal as a general of only one army.

+#### Field marshal

+This is when the player becomes officer of all the armies of his country.
+In here lies the duty of leading his armies to war.

+#### Secretary of war

+A secretary of war is the higher military rank in a republic.
+In him lies the job of manage founds for war, manage the armies and counsel the president.

+He has the ability to take at his discretion from the treasure, as long as he doesn't take more than he need.
+Political favor decay when sources are designated to war and many politicians will dislike this.

+#### President

+A country utter most position can be given to the player.
+It does take to win the timed **elections** by having superior political favor over the other candidates... or skip all this and make a **coup**.

+For the next 3 years, with this charge, he is not required to complete any task and he can take from the treasure at will.
+He also will manage the public work, taxation, the military, and diplomacy with other countries.

+##### Elections

+A election is hold every 3 years.
+Whoever has more political favor will become president the next day.

+##### Coup

+If the player has enough strength he can make a coup.
+This will lead to low political favor.

 ### Battle command

 "Nothing except a battle lost can be half so melancholy as a battle won" - Arthur Wellesley, Duke of Wellington